-Maternal obesity, malnutrition, gestational weight gain, or weight loss, especially in early pregnancy have been found to result in childhood adiposity, adverse cardiometabolic profiles, and insulin resistance which may persist into adulthood.
-The adverse effect of maternal obesity and metabolic ill-health on offsprings have been postulated to be mediated through epigenetic modifications, which alter gene function without any DNA defects.
-In the Growing Up in Singapore Towards healthy Outcomes (GUSTO) study involving a cohort of nearly 1000 mother-offspring sets, greater maternal adiposity and higher polygenic risk scores linked to maternal obesity were associated with higher birth weights and early childhood adiposity.
-This suggests that prenatal genetic influences and epigenetic factors can influence childhood adiposity, which can be lasting.
-Intrauterine exposure to endocrine-disrupting chemicals has also been postulated to be associated with childhood obesity.
+Maternal obesity, malnutrition, gestational weight gain, or weight loss, especially in early pregnancy, have been found to result in childhood adiposity, adverse cardiometabolic profiles, and insulin resistance, which may persist into adulthood.15 The adverse effect of maternal obesity and metabolic ill-health on offspring have been postulated to be mediated through epigenetic modifications, which alter gene function without any DNA defects.11 In the Growing Up in Singapore Towards healthy Outcomes (GUSTO) study involving a cohort of nearly 1,000 mother-offspring sets, greater maternal adiposity and higher polygenic risk scores linked to maternal obesity were associated with higher birth weights and early childhood adiposity.
+This suggests that prenatal genetic influences and epigenetic factors can influence childhood adiposity, which can be lasting.16 Intrauterine exposure to endocrine-disrupting chemicals has also been postulated to be associated with childhood obesity.5

-Environmental and lifestyle factors favouring a positive energy balance and weight gain include increasing per capita food supplies and consumption, particularly of highly processed, energy-dense, and palatable food that are often served in large portions.
-These factors are influenced by one's socioeconomic situation, such as decreasing time spent in occupational physical activities, displacement of leisure-time physical activities with sedentary activities such as television watching, use of electronic devices, growing use of medicines that have weight gain as a side effect, stress and inadequate sleep.
-More recent studies have identified a potential role for the gut's microbial content in determining a broad range of metabolic abnormalities, including obesity.
-The evidence supporting causation includes animal studies that show that obesity, as a phenotype, is transmittable via the transfer of gut microbiota from the obese (mice/humans) to germ-free mice, and mechanistic studies which demonstrate the possible mechanisms linking the gut microbiota with obesity.
+Environmental and lifestyle factors favouring a positive energy balance and weight gain include increasing per capita food supplies and consumption, particularly of highly processed, energy-dense, and palatable foods that are often served in large portions.
+These factors are influenced by one's socioeconomic situation, such as decreasing time spent in occupational physical activities, displacement of leisure-time physical activities with sedentary activities such as television watching, use of electronic devices, growing use of medicines that have weight gain as a side effect, stress, and inadequate sleep.11 More recent studies have identified a potential role for the gut's microbial content in determining a broad range of metabolic abnormalities, including obesity.^{17,18} The evidence supporting causation includes animal studies that show that obesity, as a phenotype, is transmittable via the transfer of gut microbiota from the obese (mice/humans) to germ-free mice,^{19,20} and mechanistic studies that demonstrate the possible mechanisms linking the gut microbiota with obesity.17,21